754717731/Line-Guided-Gated-Fourier-Cascade-and-Multi-Head-Attention-Network-for-Mural-Restoration/README.md

 # Line-Guided-Gated-Fourier-Cascade-and-Multi-Head-Attention-Network-for-Mural-Restoration

-Currently, only the core code is provided, we hope this is helpful for you.
-The complete code will be released in the future.
+Currently, only the core network code is provided for reviewers, and the open source full code will be considered after admission.